KayShamir/search-manual-pin-mapbox/README.md

    - Mapbox integration

    ## Chat
-   - Did this for fun and capstone feauture, made it for a short period of time.
+   - Did this for fun and capstone feature, made it in a short period of time.
 Don't bash :>